KhadgaA/get-started-python/README.md

-#This Repository is being used for MLOps class.
+#This Repository is being used for ML-Ops class.

 # Getting Started with Python on IBM Cloud